Stability, bounded generation and strong boundedness: Strong boundedness

 \begin{lemma} Let $H\in\{{\rm Sp}_4(\mathbb{F}_2),G_2(\mathbb{F}_2)\}$ be given and $N\in\mathbb{N}$.
 Further, let $T$ be a normally generating set of $G:=H^N.$ Then $G=B_T(9|T|)$ holds. \end{lemma}

-We will leave the details of the proof as an exercise, but note that the proof uses the following two facts: First, $H$ has only one non-trivial normal subgroup is (namely $[H,H]$), which is either isomorphic to the finite simple groups $A_6$ (for ${\rm Sp}_4(\mathbb{F}_2)$) or $^2A_2(\mathbb{F}_9)$ (for $G_2(\mathbb{F}_2)$) as noted in \cite[Chapter~4]{MR3616493}.
-Secondly, the table on \cite[P.~61]{Karni_paper} implies that $[H,H]$ has covering number $4.$ Sixth, we need the following technical lemma:
+We will leave the details of the proof as an exercise, but note that the proof uses the following two facts: First, $H$ has only one non-trivial normal subgroup (namely $[H,H]$), which is either isomorphic to the finite simple groups $A_6$ (for ${\rm Sp}_4(\mathbb{F}_2)$) or $^2A_2(\mathbb{F}_9)$ (for $G_2(\mathbb{F}_2)$) as noted in \cite[Chapter~4]{MR3616493}.
+Secondly, the table on \cite[P.~61]{Karni_paper} implies that $[H,H]$ has covering number at most $4$ in either case.
+Seventh, we need the following technical lemma: